eaquiroz/React-Node-Unit-Conversion/README.md

 # React/Node Unit Conversion App
-First download file and rename the it from:
-	"unit-conversion.ziX" -> "unit-conversion.ziP"

-Then unzip the project file to your local computer.
-Open terminal to the folder and follow the commands below.
+Open terminal to the folder where you downloaded the code and follow the commands below.

 ### 1. Install the node_modules with command